Harsha-88/Harsha88.github.io/README.md

 <br>

 <h1>Features:</h1>
-      <h2>Home:</h2> Introduce myself and briefly overview my skills and interests.
+      <h2>Home: Introduce myself and briefly overview my skills and interests.</h2>
 <br>
-      <h2>About me:</h2> Details of my professional background, and education.
+      <h2>About me: Details of my professional background, and education.</h2>
 <br>
-      <h2>Projects:</h2> Showcases the projects I have worked on.
+      <h2>Projects: Showcases the projects I have worked on.</h2>
 <br>
-      <h2>Skills:</h2> List the programming languages and technologies.
+      <h2>Skills: List the programming languages and technologies.</h2>
 <br>
-      <h2>Contact:</h2> Provide various ways to get in touch with me, such as through email and LinkedIn.
+      <h2>Contact: Provide various ways to get in touch with me, such as through email and LinkedIn.</h2>
 <br>

 <h1>Technologies Used:</h1>